stIncMale/stincmale.github.io/resume.markdown

 * **Server and client homegrown frameworks** (Netty)
   * **developed from scratch**;
   * the server framework is similar to my [server project](https://github.com/stIncMale/server), which is based on it.
-* **Configuration server** (Netty, Hibernate ORM, JGroups, PostgreSQL, Tapestry) &mdash;
-  manages and delivers game configurations to game clients, supports having configurations for split-testing
+* **Configuration server** (Netty, Hibernate ORM, JGroups, PostgreSQL, Tapestry)&mdash;manages and delivers game configurations to game clients, supports having configurations for split-testing
   * **redeveloped**;
   * a couple of dozen projects started using it compared to only a single one before redevelopment.
   {% comment %}